 It is clear that another model for the provision of electricity is needed.

-"We are expecting a significant shift away from coal, as envisaged in the draft report," he says.
-"It will show a significant decrease in reliance on carbon-based energy.
+"The IRP shows a significant decrease in reliance on carbon-based energy.
 By 2030, we will see a 32-gigawatt (GW) shift towards cleaner fuel, which includes 24GW of energy from renewal sources," he says.